floss1138/dbDotCad/README.md

 Command: `(setq handle-circle (cdr (assoc 5 (entget ename-circle))))`

 When exported from AutoKAD, the block above would have
-key HANDLE, value '12BFE
+key HANDLE, value '12BFE   i

+It is possible to select or zoom to an entity (block) by using the HANDEL identifier.
+Issue the command SLELECT or ZOOM (_SELECT or _ZOOM if not using an English version of AutoKad).
+If zooming, first select O for object, then enter `(HANDENT "1234")` where 1234 is the HANDEL identification, without the apostrophe added by the ATTOUT command.

 It is planned to separate out all the BLOCKNAMES found onto a different spreadsheet tabs.
 A current implementation has only limited blocks which will be treated as special cases, these are:
-NAME (yes that the default if the block is not named)
+NAME (the default if the block is not named)
 PINL
 PINR
 Other blocks used in surrounds need no special attention.